michaelsoftmd/ai-pet-project/README.md

 - **CPU-Based**: Everything runs via CPU, meaning the only limit is your computer's RAM.

 - **Full Capabilities**: The AI is still fully capable of agentic behaviour, including web browsing (if you let it).

-- EDIT: the LLAMAFILE SETUP README file has instructions on installing llamafile, which works similarly to ollama, **however it supports integrated GPUs.** Consider it a stronger alternative to ollama that is somewhat harder to use, but ultimately more rewarding.

 ## Requirements